La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

  </tr>
 </table>

 dirgo
 : $x_1$ is a drop of material $x_2$ …

 ### «**to**» … «**toi**» for parenthetical remarks

-Comments that we place inside parentheses in English text are formed using the word **to** instead of the left parenthesis and **toi** instead of the right parenthesis:
+Comments placed inside parentheses in English text are formed using the word **to** instead of the left parenthesis and **toi** instead of the right parenthesis:

 > **ti poi to vi'o nai do mi na ku djica tu'a su'o lo drata toi plise cu fusra**
 > _This (no, I don't want another one!) apple is rotten._